abinit/abinit/doc/tutorial/tdepes.md

 contribution of the acoustic phonon close to Γ if their phonon frequency is lower than 1E-6 Ha.
 Otherwise you get unphysically large contribution.

-You can tune this parameter by editing the variable "tol6 = 1E-6" in the beginning of the mrgeignc.py file.
+You can tune this parameter by editing the variable "tol6 = 1E-6" in the beginning of the script.
 For example, for the last 43x43x43 calculation, it was set to 1E-4.